 Just because the workers own the business, however, doesn’t mean that we do not want the input from our customers- please let us know what you want to see as far as how to make the space work better and what products you want to see carried!
 We have monthly open meetings for community members every second Wednesday at 7.

-Principle Five!
-About Cooperatives:
+Principle Five: Education, Training and Information About Cooperatives:

 - Own the Change: A short, practical guide for those considering worker owned cooperatives, made by GRITtv & TESA, the Toolbox for Education and Social Action